 Figure 1 Schematic representation of stream-aquifer water interaction when (a) the river water level is higher than its neighboring groundwater table and (b) the river water level is lower than its neighboring groundwater table. (c) Schematic diagram for horizontal discrete grid cells of a riverbank.
+The dash lines represent the water heads.